Sales is a $900 Billion spend

 - “People don’t buy two-inch drill bits; they buy two-inch holes

-Frank V. Cespedes has a dim view on consultants, managers and theory.
-The question he asks is “What happens to strategy when youa re in front of potential customers”?
-Strategy is about value creation and that is not created in the market place with customers, not in conference rooms or planning meetings
+Frank V. Cespedes has a dim view of consultants, managers and theory.
+The question he asks is “What happens to strategy when you are in front of potential customers”?
+Strategy is about value creation.
+That is not created in the market place with customers, not in conference rooms or planning meetings

 To quote Steve Jobs: “Focus … means saying no to the 100 other good ideas that there are.
 You have to pick carefully.
-I’m actually as proud of the things we haven’t done as the things we have done.”
+I am actually as proud of the things we haven’t done as the things we have done.”

-So we are not letting a 1000 flowers bloom and there is no point studying military strategy.
+So we are not letting a 1000 flowers bloom.
+There is no point studying military strategy.

 That is half of our recommended books (“33 strategies of war” for example) dismissed.
 That is our strategic box discredited.
 The perfect anti book (we use anti books as part of creating contrast).

-So, what is strategy in his view?
-It’s fundamentally the movement of an organization from its present position to a desirable but inherently uncertain future position.
+So, what is a strategy in his view?
+It’s fundamentally the movement of an organisation from its present position to a desirable but inherently uncertain future position.
 Strategy involves “no” as well as “yes.”

 You must serve customers in ways that produce good economic returns for your firm: a strategy also requires choices about how you extract financial value.